Web Designers Beware: Don't Fall for This Common Scam

 It started out as a seemingly innocent request for web design.

 I responded in my typically professional manner and landed the opportunity to issue a proposal.
-At this point, there were a few red flags that I hadn’t yet thought much of:
+At this point, there were a few red flags that I hadn’t yet thought much about:

 She insisted that we could only talk via email because she’s deaf (seems innocent enough at first).